 If you enjoy good brand identity and trust, such occasional prompts can easily convert into higher organic reach and more followers on social media.

 Often SaaS products lack practicality, especially if the use case isn’t conveyed thoroughly through copies or animated video.
 This is more prevalent in the B2B segment.

-Sharing case studies on social media can inform the audience that your product is a great solution for a certain pain point.
+Sharing SaaS case studies on social media can inform the audience that your product is a great solution for a certain pain point.
 It can explain to them the use case of your products.